yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 This example will be very minimal:

 `GET`  on `/blog` should display the list of articles.
 `POST` on `/blog` should create a new article
 `GET`  on `/blog/<article id>` should display the content of the article.

-We should also declare some another model object.
-Add this in the `config/models` file:
+Now we declare another model object.
+Append the following content to `config/models`:

 <pre>
 Article